GSA/fpki-guides/pages/fpki_truststores.md

 | PIV-I Hardware                                | 2.16.840.1.101.3.2.1.3.18 | PIV-I                                                                             |
 | SHA-1 Hardware                                | 2.16.840.1.101.3.2.1.3.24 | CAC and SHA-1 Medium Hardware Tokens through SHA-1 Federal Root CA                |

->**Note:** Commercial Best Practice (CBP) are issued against the same policy requirements as Federal Bridge Medium Hardware except the trusted roles who issue the certificates may not be U.S. Citizens.
+>**Note:** Commercial Best Practices (CBPs) are issued against the same policy requirements as **Federal Bridge Medium Hardware**, except the trusted roles who issue the certificates may not be U.S. citizens.

-## How do I set dynamic path validation in Windows operating systems?
+## How do I set dynamic path validation in Windows operating systems? <!-- We should explain what dynamic path validation is. -->

-Dynamic path validation differs from static in that the certificate validation software will build the path based on the AIA entry in the certificate.
-If the FCPCA Trust Anchor is installed, rather than importing all intermediate CA certificates, enable dynamic path validation in Microsoft Windows and let CAPI discover and validate intermediate certificates that are required to validate a certificate.
+With dynamic path validation (as opposed to static path validation), the certificate validation software will build the path based on the Authority Information Access (AIA) entry in the certificate.
+For Microsoft Windows OSs, do this:

+  1. If the **FCPCA Trust Anchor** is installed (rather than importing all intermediate CA certificates), enable **Dynamic Path Validation**.
+  2. Let CAPI discover and validate intermediate certificates that are required to validate a certificate. <!-- Define CAPI.
+This sentence sounds redundant. -->

-To set dynamic path validation, there is a registry setting.
-All registry settings for managed government computers should use group policy objects or automated configuration management tools available in your agency.
+To set dynamic path validation, there is a required registry setting. (**Note:** All registry settings for managed Federal Government computers should use group policy objects or the automated configuration management tools available in your agency.)
+To change the registry setting, do this: <!-- What is a group policy object?  -->

-* Under the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\OID\EncodingType 0\CertDllCreateCertificateChainEngine\Config folder, create a new
+  1. Under the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\OID\EncodingType 0\CertDllCreateCertificateChainEngine\Config** folder, create a new DWORD entry.
-DWORD entry.
-* Add _MaxAIAUrlRetrievalCertCount_ as the name
+  2. Add **_MaxAIAUrlRetrievalCertCount_** as the **name.**
-* Set the value to “30”
+  3. Set the value to **30.**
-* A reboot is required
+  4. Do a system reboot (required).